mskashef/SimpleSearch/README.md

    This is a data structure to store a token's details and calculate it's some other details like `priority` and etc.

+8. OnRamInvertedIndex

+   This is a copy of InvertedIndexClass but it's fully on the RAM for higher speed (not good for big datas).

+9. Tokenizer

+   This class is for normalizing and tokenizing the documents and queries.
+It contains several private methods and it has just one `public static` method which is `tokenize`.
+   This method first normalizes the text and then tokenizes and returns the result.

+10. Unicoder
+    This file contains a method to unicode the given string (It's not used in this project).

 ### How it works

 1. After Starting the project and opening the `index.html` file, user can input a boolean query.

-   ex: apple and not apple or chicken
+   ex1: apple and not hen or chicken
+   ex2: سیب or شیر
+   Also in this version `a not b` is equivalent to `a and not b`

 2. After pressing the `search` button, the query will be sent to the back-end.
-3. In the backend side, The documents are loaded previously and saved on the disk. then query is splitted to tokens by `/(\s|\W)+/` regex(just the words remain).
+3. In the backend side, The documents are loaded previously and saved on the disk. then query is splitted to tokens by a function called `tokenize` in the `Tokenize.js` (just the words remain).

    And then it's converted to a postfix sentence and after calculating the result, it will be sent to front-ent and the user can see the query result.

+In this version I Also added the support for persian language.